Doxense/foundationdb-dotnet-client/README.md

             // fetch ALL the values from the db!
             .Where((kvp) => kvp.Key % 2 == 0);

         // note that QueryAsync() is a shortcut for calling ReadAsync(...) and then
         // calling ToListAsync() on the async LINQ Query.
 If you want to call a
         // different operator than ToListAsync(), just use ReadAsync()

-    }, token);
+    }, cancel);

     // results.Count -> 2
     // results[0] -> KeyValuePair<int, string>(0, "AAA")